Arithmetic Operators in SQL Server with Examples

 Similar to basic arithmetic calculations, arithmetic operators in SQL Server also have the Operator Precedence.

 How arithmetic operators are evaluated in SQL Server?

-If the arithmetic expression contains more than one operator, multiplication operator, and division operator are evaluated first, and then addition and minus operator are evaluated.
+If the arithmetic expression contains more than one operator, the multiplication operator, and division operator are evaluated first, and then the addition and minus operator are evaluated.
 When two operators have the same priority, the expression is evaluated from left to right.
 Parentheses can be used to force an operation to take priority over any other operators.
 Parentheses are also used to improve code readability.

 Arithmetic Operators with complex queries:

 We may not always want to retrieve the data as it is.
 In some scenarios, we may want to display our data with certain calculations.
 Let us understand how to use arithmetic operators with such complex SQL Queries.
 We are going to use the following Employee table to understand this.

 Please use the below script to create and populate the Employee table with the required data.